Kenya Rae

 What is property and casualty insurance?

-Rental insurance is only one type of P&C insurance, and it can protect you and pay for certain damages when an emergency situation arises like a fire, flood or even a break-in.
+Rental insurance is only one type of P&C insurance, and it can protect you and pay for certain damages when an emergency situation arises like a fire, flood, or even a break-in.

 As with all insurance, there are different levels of renters' insurance plans.
 You’ll want to review all of your renter’s insurance options and select a plan that suits your family’s needs best.

 If you’re renting your current home, but don’t have renters insurance, then please continue reading the information I’m about to share.
-I want to make sure that all tenants all over the world understand why they should have renters insurance and how to go about getting an insurance policy for their rental unit.
+I want to make sure that all tenants all over the world understand why they should have renters insurance.
+And how to go about getting an insurance policy for their rental unit.

 Who Should Have Renters Insurance?

 Anyone who rents a property from someone else should have renters insurance.
-It doesn’t matter if you’re renting a condo, an apartment, or a house the point is that renters insurance is there to protect and care for a person who’s renting a location as their primary residence.
+It doesn’t matter if you’re renting a condo, an apartment, or a house.
+The point is that renters insurance is there to protect and care for a person who’s renting a location as their primary residence.

-Since renters insurance isn’t always required by their landlords, many tenants go without it.
-Renters insurance is relatively inexpensive and is best for anyone looking to live in a rental.
+Since renters insurance isn’t always required by landlords, many tenants go without it.
+Renters' insurance is relatively inexpensive and is best for anyone looking to live in a rental.
 Just as you should not drive a car without having automobile coverage, you should also not live anywhere without having some sort of coverage as well.
 Here are a few scenarios where renters insurance can help.

 how much does renters insurance cost